 The Language Hoax is a manifesto (McWhorter calls this book a manifesto many times) by someone who is tired of people thinking language massively affects mind and culture.
 McWhorter does explain why he cares so much about this topic, and it’s because Sapir-Whorf can be and has been used for discriminatory purposes.
 He rightly points out that Deutscher includes examples of people being better at certain things because of their language, but no examples of people being worse at something.
 If one language makes someone more able to do something, inherently others must be less able.
 McWhorter is warning against a slippery slope where certain languages are ranked “superior” to others.

-Thus far, we haven’t found a solid answer to whether language affects worldview or not, and that’s because there isn’t one.
+Thus far, we haven’t found a solid answer to the Sapir-Whorf debate — whether language affects worldview or not — and that’s because there isn’t one.
 Boiling this down to just two options (with probably some gray area in between), you can choose sides:

 - You agree with Guy Deutscher, and see that the research clearly shows language can affect how you see the world.
 Linguists have only found minor cases so far, but if you are just trying to answer whether language can affect worldview, then clearly the empirical data shows that it can.